deta/space-docs/src/pages/docs/en/quickstart-guides/go.md

     run: ./server
 ```

 > ⚠️ If the CLI fails to generate a configuration for your app, you can configure it manually.
-For more information, please refer to [this](https://deta.space/docs/en/reference/spacefile).
+For more information, please refer to the [Spacefile](https://deta.space/docs/en/reference/spacefile) reference.

 # Developing Locally